lextm/jekyll-theme-chirpy/_posts/2012-8-11-how-to-install-custom-controls-to-visual-studio-part-i.md

 > The same should be done for .NET 4 I guess, but I do not yet test it.

-After doing this and restart VS, I can now create a new tab named “ActionList for WinForms” in Toolbox panel, right click and activate “Choose Item…” menu item.
+After doing this and restart VS, I can now create a new tab named "ActionList for WinForms" in Toolbox panel, right click and activate "Choose Item…" menu item.

 You can see that magically Crad.Windows.Forms.Actions.dll is listed there just like any other registered .NET assemblies.
 That is what AssemblyFoldersEx registry keys brings.